Cathie Martin: Education

-Martin received a First Class Honours degree in Natural Sciences from the University of Cambridge.
+Martin received a first class honours degree in Natural Sciences from the University of Cambridge.
 She then went on to obtain her PhD in Biochemistry in 1981, also from Cambridge.

 Research and career

-Her research has included work on blood oranges, and purple, high anthocyanin tomatoes.
+Her research has included work on blood oranges and high anthocyanin purple tomatoes.

-After a period as a postdoctoral research fellow at the University of Cambridge she moved to the John Innes Centre's Department of Genetics in 1983.
+After a period as a postdoctoral research fellow at the University of Cambridge she moved to the John Innes Centre's department of genetics in 1983.
 She was the first to identify genes which regulated cell shape in plants.

 Since 2000, Cathie's research has focused on diet and health, researching how crops can be fortified to combat chronic disease across the world.
 This research has focused on plants which contain natural chemical compounds, which can be seen as 'natural medicines'.
-Examples include work researching blood oranges, and high-anthocyanin purple tomatoes.
 In 2022 Martin's laboratory produced genetically manipulated tomatoes containing high levels of a precursor to vitamin D. These were scheduled for field trials, and intended to improve dietary intake of vitamin D.

 With Liam Dolan, Alison Mary Smith, George Coupland, Nicholas Harberd, Jonathan Jones, Robert Sablowski and Abigail Amey she is a co-author of the textbook Plant Biology.